Market Analysts see Marathon Oil Corporation [MRO] gaining to $19. Time to buy?

-Marathon Oil Corporation [NYSE: MRO] surged by $0.66 during the normal trading session on Friday and reaching a high of $22.00 during the day while it closed the day at $21.50.
+Marathon Oil Corporation [NYSE: MRO] traded at a high on 02/11/22, posting a 3.74 gain after which it closed the day’ session at $22.21.
 The company report on January 27, 2022 that Marathon Oil Provides ESG Update.

 New Quantitative Objectives Highlight Commitment to Meeting Global Energy Demand with Leading Environmental Performance.